preachjs/themes/README.md

 Context provider component that must wrap your application.

 Props:

 - `defaultTheme`: Initial theme (optional)
 - `storageKey`: localStorage key for persistence (optional)
 - `children`: React nodes

 Example:

 ```jsx
 <ThemeProvider defaultTheme="system">
   <App />
 </ThemeProvider>
 ```

+### Advanced Usage

+For Advanced use cases like multiple themes and different default states, you can write your own context and use [@dumbjs/persona](https://github.com/dumbjs/persona) that abstracts the browser APIs to make it simpler for you to use.